sigulete/kde-bootc/README.md

 RUN jq -r .packages[] /usr/share/rpm-ostree/treefile.json > /usr/local/share/kde-bootc/packages-fedora-bootc
 ```
 ### Install repositories
-This section handles installing additional repositories needed before installing packages.
+This section handles adding extra repositories needed before installing packages.

-In this example, I'm including Tailscale, which is commonly used by the community, but the same principle applies to any other source you may add to your repositories.
+In this example, I'm adding Tailscale, which is commonly used by the community, but the same principle applies to any other source you may add to your repositories.

 Adding repositories uses the `config-manager` verb, available as a DNF5 plugin.
 This plugin is not pre-installed by default in *fedora-bootc*, so it will need to be installed beforehand.
 ```